 This Bread Machine Pizza Dough recipe is a go-to favorite in our house!
 We love making homemade pizza, and using a bread machine to make the dough is just so simple.
 The process is easy, and the dough comes out perfect every time with no fuss at all!
-The results are as good as any bread maker pizza dough.
+The results are as good as any bread-maker pizza dough.
+Pair this with our Homemade Pizza Sauce and you will be amazed at how great your pizza is.

 What Do You Need to Make Homemade Pizza Dough?